-Finding and implication

-During our site visit, we identified good compliance with the uniform policy among nursing staff but there were medics in two areas observed to be wearing wrist watches, which we were told by staff in ED was a reoccurring issue.
+Finding and implication Audit recommendation Management response, including actions During our site visit, we identified good compliance with the uniform policy among nursing staff but there were medics in two areas observed to be wearing wrist watches, which we were told by staff in ED was a reoccurring issue.
 In 14 out of 16 areas visited the Tristel Fuse in use was appropriately dated and signed and staff were able to explain when it should be used in line with the Board's Infection Prevention & Control Guidance.
 There is variance in the documentation used to record the completion of cleaning after patient use, such as commodes, mattresses, and equipment trays, and there is limited evidence that staff consistently complete the cleaning records.
 In addition, staff frequently tick to indicate an action has been completed rather than initial an action.
 This demonstrates a lack of transparency and ownership of the action.
-(Recommendation 1)

-Audit recommendation

-Recommendation 1

-To strengthen and standardised cleaning schedules NHS Borders should develop standardised documentation for recording cleaning.
+(Recommendation 1) Recommendation 1 To strengthen and standardised cleaning schedules NHS Borders should develop standardised documentation for recording cleaning.
 In addition, staff should be required to initial completed cleaning records, and the full Infection Prevention & Control audit tool should incorporate an assessment of compliance with the completion of the cleaning records.

-Management response, including actions

-Action:

-1) Develop and implement standardised cleaning documentation for patient equipment in inpatient areas.

-2) Review IPCT audit tool to include assessment of compliance with completion of cleaning records.

-Responsible Officer: Infection Control Manager
+Action: 1) Develop and implement standardised cleaning documentation for patient equipment in inpatient areas.
+Responsible Officer: Clinical Nurse Managers Executive Lead: Director of Nursing, Midwifery and AHPs Due Date: 31/12/2025 2) Review IPCT audit tool to include assessment of compliance with completion of cleaning records.
+Responsible Officer: Infection Control Manager Executive Lead: Director of Nursing, Midwifery and AHPs Due Date: 31/03/2025

-Partial assurance with improvement required Objective 1.
-NHS Borders staff are not aware of and compliant with the actions contained within the National Infection Prevention and Control Manual for NHS Scotland

-Finding and implication

-There is no evidence to demonstrate that equipment and commodes are cleaned between patient use and there is no formal process that provides Ward managers with assurance that staff are following required Infection Prevention & Control standards.

-We were told on multiple occasions that staff are trusted to adhere to Infection Prevention & Control guidelines.
-However, our observations identified a variety of practices that are not compliant with Infection Prevention & Control standards:

-- · Single patient use items being stored in 3 communal shower rooms; - Commodes that had been used and not sufficiently cleaned between use; - mattresses that weren't in use being stored directly on the floor and in two areas staff told us that they did not unzip the mattress cover when they did mattress checks; - 10 sharps bins that did not have the temporary closure mode in place; - There was a variable approach to cleaning equipment after patient use with some staff cleaning after use, some cleaning before use and some staff doing both after and before use as they were unclear if the item was clean.

-The lack of standardisation and variable compliance suggests that staff may not consistently follow the required Infection Prevention & Control standards.

-[Recommendation 2]

-Audit recommendation

-Recommendation 2

-To improve the oversight and assurance of compliance with daily, weekly and monthly cleaning schedules, NHS Borders should maintain its auditing programme and introduce a daily review of Infection Prevention & Control compliance using the Rapid Assessment Tool completed by the Charge Nurse.

-To embed and sustain improved Infection Control practice the Board should enforce the formal standardised, approach to managing repeated staff non-compliance with IPC practice.

-Management response, including actions

-Action:

-1) Include IPC audit programme in annual Infection Control Workplan.

-Responsible Officer: Infection Control Manager

-Executive Lead: Director of Nursing, Midwiferu and AHPs

-Implement daily IPC review across inpatient wards using the Rapid Assessment Tool Review.

-Clinical Nurse Managers to routinely review completion of Rapid Assessment Tool and improvement activity to address issues.
+Partial assurance with improvement required